The UK’s only dedicated Road and Sewer Section Bond specialist.

 Purpose of a Section 278 Bond:

-The primary function of a Section 278 bond is to guarantee that the developer will fulfill their obligations in carrying out highway works that benefit the public and local infrastructure.
+The primary function of a Section 278 Bond is to guarantee that the developer will fulfill their obligations in carrying out highway works that benefit the public and local infrastructure.
 The bond ensures that, should the developer fail to complete the necessary works to the satisfaction of the local highway authority, the bond can be called upon to fund the completion of the works or rectify any deficiencies.

 When is a Section 278 Bond Required?

-A Section 278 bond is typically required when a developer is undertaking one or more of the following:
+A Section 278 Bond is typically required when a developer is undertaking one or more of the following:

 How It Works: